 In The Touch of Satan, Crow and Tom Servo get the two varieties of wassailing confused.
 They go house-to-house (or rather, to Mike, since no one else lives on the Satellite of Love) and sing Christmas carols with new lyrics promising severe penalties to anyone who doesn't immediately give them wassail.
 They themselves have no idea what wassail actually is.
 Much to their disappointment, Mike finds some canned wassail, and it tastes "skunky".

-Completely Missing the Point: Way back during the first season on KTMA, somebody left a message on the show's official answering machine saying they enjoyed the movies but disliked the bots, calling the show "like being stuck in a movie theater with a bunch of noisy teenagers".
+Comically Missing the Point: Way back during the first season on KTMA, somebody left a message on the show's official answering machine saying they enjoyed the movies but disliked the bots, calling the show "like being stuck in a movie theater with a bunch of noisy teenagers," which Joel read out and subtly mocked while on the show.

 The Mads were planning to kill Mike out of disgust after he was done helping renovate - making him quite the disposable temp worker - but Gypsy thought the Mads were finally going to off Joel.
 When Joel escaped, the Mads decided instead of killing Mike, they might as well shoot him up to the S.O.L. as a replacement.